 Then, when you enroll, you'll be able to see the credit amount from TRC and your price options on the TRC Benefit Enrollment website at digital.alight.com/trc or the Alight Mobile app.
-You'll also be able to use the Help Me Choose tool to get personalized suggestion and help compare the details of your options.
-Find out more about Help Me Choose.
+You'll also be able to access tools that give you a personalized suggestion, help compare the details of your options, let you see insurance carrier ratings, and more.

 Questions?
 Once logged on to the TRC Benefit Enrollment website, look for the "Need Help?" icon to ask Lisa, your virtual assistant, any questions you may have.
 Lisa can also connect you with a web chat representative and other helpful resources.
-For additional support, you can schedule an appointment with a customer service representative through the TRC Benefit Enrollment website.
 You can also call the TRC Benefit Service Center at 1.833.793.0803 from 8:00 a.m. to 8:00 p.m.
 ET, Monday through Friday.